History of Elizabeth II in Timeline

 2010: Address to UN General Assembly

-In 2010, Prime Minister Julia Gillard noted that there was a "deep affection" for Elizabeth in Australia and that another referendum on the monarchy should wait until after her reign.
+In 2010, Prime Minister Julia Gillard noted that there was a "deep affection" for Elizabeth II in Australia and that another referendum on the monarchy should wait until after her reign.

 October 2011: Visit to Australia

-In October 2011, Elizabeth II made her 16th visit to Australia since 1954.
+In October 2011, Elizabeth II's 11-day visit to Australia marked her 16th visit to the country since 1954.

 2011: State Visit to the Republic of Ireland